A new GEE method to account for heteroscedasticity, using asymmetric least-square regressions: Simulations

-We used three different values for the AR1 correlation structure: low \(\rho=0.1,\) medium \(\rho=0.5,\) and high \(\rho=0.9\) correlations.
-Each model is produced according to two different sample sizes \(n\in\lbrace 50, 100 \rbrace.\) Finally, for the number of repeated measurements \(m_i,\) a balanced design with \(m_i=4\) and an unbalanced design are studied.\\ In the unbalanced design, \(m_i\) is an integer number randomly generated between 3 and 8 with equal probability.
-The extensive simulation is carried out with 400 replications for each parameter-combination scenario.
-In each scenario, the focus is on the effect of the regressor, \(x_{it},\) at the expectiles \(\tau\in\lbrace 0.25, 0.5, 0.75 \rbrace.\) All computations are implemented in \texttt{R} code language (R Core Team 2018).
+We used three different values for the correlation parameter: low \((\rho=0.1),\) medium \((\rho=0.5),\) and high \((\rho=0.9)\) correlations.
+We generated each model according to three different sample sizes \(n\in\lbrace 50, \ 100, \ 250 \rbrace.\) Finally, for the number of repeated measurements \(m_i,\) a balanced design with \(m_i=4\) and an unbalanced design were studied.
+In the unbalanced design, \(m_i\) is a number randomly generated between 3 to 7 with equal probability.
+The extensive simulation was carried out with 400 replications for each parameter-combination scenario.
+In each scenario, the focus was on the effect of the regressors at the expectiles \(\tau\in\lbrace 0.1,\ 0.2,\ 0.3,\ 0.4,\ 0.5,\ 0.6,\ 0.7,\ 0.8,\ 0.9 \rbrace.\) All computations were performed with the \texttt{R} (v4.0.1) statistical programming language \citep{RCoreTeam2018}.
+The implemented R package \textbf{expectgee} that comes with this manuscript is publicly available on GitHub at \url{github.com/AmBarry/expectgee}.

-The results of the GEEE regression are analyzed using four different and popular working correlation matrices: independence, exchangeable, AR1 and unstructured correlation.
-The average bias (Bias) and relative efficiency (EFF) of the estimates are reported for the measurement of the quality of the different related estimators.
-The standard deviation (SD) of the 400 parameter estimates is used as a benchmark to evaluate the average asymptotic standard errors (SE).

-We use the quasi-likelihood criterion (QIC) as a model-selection criteria to choose among the different working correlation structures.
-The QIC is a criteria developed by Pan (2001) for model selection and selection of working correlation structures.
-The QIC is a modification of the Akaike Information Criterion (AIC) for the GEE model.
-In our case, the statistic is defined as